gjburke/college-email-detector/README.md

 From May 2020 - August 2022: Learned ML concepts through Stanford Coursera course.
 Gathered testing data, implemented SVM to classify data, achieved >95% accuracy.

-From May 2024 - Present: Adding functionality through user interaction so classification model can be applied to a user's inbox.
+From May 2024 - June 2024: Recreated code with present libraries, added functionality through user interaction so classification model can be applied to a user's inbox.

 ## Use

+Clone repo to folder, setup virtual environment and install packages in requirements.txt

+Go through Google's Gmail API quickstart for python in order to set up necessary credentials.

-Run the program, log into gmail, specify how many emails you want for it to scan, let it do its thing.
+Run the program by navigating into the modules folder and running app.py, specify how many emails you want for it to scan and the label name for the detected college emails, log into your gmail to give access, and let it do its thing.

 The program will scan and process the amount of emails specified, tagging an email if its a college promotional email or not.